-Keys to Financial Success Although making resolutions to improve your financial situation is a good thing to do at any time of year, many people find it easier at the beginning of a new year.
+Although making resolutions to improve your financial situation is a good thing to do at any time of year, many people find it easier at the beginning of a new year.
 Regardless of when you begin, the basics remain the same.
-Here are my top ten keys to getting ahead financially.
+Here are 10 key tips to getting ahead financially.

 1. Get Paid What You're Worth and Spend Less Than You Earn

+It may sound simple, but many people struggle with this first rule.
 Make sure you know what your job is worth in the marketplace, by conducting an evaluation of your skills, productivity, job tasks, contribution to the company, and the going rate, both inside and outside the company, for what you do.
-Being underpaid even a thousand dollars a year can have a significant cumulative effect over the course of your working life.
+Being underpaid even by $1,000 a year can have a significant cumulative effect over the course of your working life.

 No matter how much or how little you're paid, you'll never get ahead if you spend more than you earn.
-Often it's easier to spend less than it is to earn more, and a little cost-cutting effort in a number of areas can result in big savings.
-It doesn't always have to involve making big sacrifices.
+Often it's easier to spend less than it is to earn more, and a little cost-cutting effort in a number of areas can result in savings.
+And, it doesn't always have to involve making big sacrifices.

-You've heard it before: Pay yourself first!
-If you wait until you've met all your other financial obligations before seeing what's left over for saving, chances are you'll never have a healthy savings account or investments.
-Resolve to set aside a minimum of 5% to 10% of your salary for savings BEFORE you start paying your bills.
+You've heard it before: Pay yourself first.
+If you wait until you've met all of your other financial obligations before seeing what's left over for saving, chances are you'll never have a healthy savings account or investments.
+Resolve to set aside a minimum of 5% of your salary for savings before you start paying your bills.
 Better yet, have money automatically deducted from your paycheck and deposited into a separate account.

 7. Maximize Your Employment Benefits